 Table Tennis Court Planned for Windermere CFP

-Vancouver School Board steps up to offer space for Vancouver's first dedicated outdoor table tennis court as fundraising for this phase two addition begins
+Vancouver School Board steps up to offer space for Vancouver's first dedicated outdoor table tennis court as fundraising $45,000 for phase two begins

 Windermere High School’s PE director Brad White and the person behind the development of the Windermere Community Fitness Park (WCFP) has announced phase two of the development will include a sports feature completely new to Vancouver, an outdoor table tennis court.
 While ping pong tables dot Vancouver, none are placed on a standardized court.
 Instead, all are placed haphazardly in busy public areas without much thought for the safety of players.
 “It’s a first for Vancouver”, says a spokesperson for Ping Pong In Vancouver, a table tennis advocacy website dedicated to bringing standardized table tennis infrastructure in Vancouver parks.
 “In the two years we’ve lobbied, we haven’t had any success attracting the attention of parks planners.
 But Brad White gets it.
 The VSB gets it.
 They see table tennis as a sport and understand the necessity of creating safe places to play sports.
 This is recognition that kids can grow to become champions when they have access to legitimate, safe, sport infrastructure.”

-The dedicated table tennis court, featuring two concrete tables, will be the main feature of phase two of the development of Windermere Community Fitness Park.
-Other features include tribute benches over looking the fitness park and some modest landscaping improvements.
+The dedicated table tennis court, featuring two concrete tables, adjacent benches, signage and modest landscaping will be the main feature of phase two of the development of Windermere Community Fitness Park.
+Other phase two features include two tribute benches over looking the fitness park and table tennis court, some modest landscaping improvements and signage.
 The tables will be set on a concrete slab on the remaining strip of park immediately south of the fitness area.
 “Measuring 17 feet by 75 feet, the long narrow rectangle is perfect for a table tennis court”, says Brad White.
 “The site is quite sheltered from winds, particularly winds from the south.
 Winds are a joy-kill for the outdoor version of table tennis”.

 What constitutes a table tennis court?

 The major cost of the new table tennis court will be the site preparation and the concrete slab that will cover the 17 feet by 75 feet court area.
+As of March 2023, it is estimated that will cost $22,000.
 A VSB concrete crew inspected the narrow site over the summer and pointed out raised berms and slopes surrounding the area that will prevent a concrete truck from pouring directly onto the site.
 Instead a concrete pump truck will have to be used to bypass the obstacles, adding to the cost of the pour.

 Once the concrete area had been poured, levelled and set, it will be home to two concrete table tennis tables placed along the length of the space, creating two individual courts set end to end.
 “This table tennis court respects the fact that players need room and approximates the ‘recreational’ dimensions set forth by the ITTF for table tennis court standards” says Brad White.
 Our Ping Pong In Vancouver contact applauds the decision to use standard recommended dimensions for the courts.
 “The table tennis spaces we see currently in Vancouver were put in place by the parks department whose planners clearly table tennis not as a sport, but as a hipster pastime, played in a cramped basement or on a busy plaza next to a road and bike route.
 This commitment by the VSB to creating a safe and standardized place to play will be the standard to which all future outdoor table tennis installations in Vancouver will be compared.”